ungdev/gala-flux-front/README.md

 git add deploy_key.enc
 ```

-On the dokku app, you have to `heroku-buildpack-static`
+On the dokku app, you have to use the buildpack `heroku-buildpack-static`

 ```
 dokku config:set flux2-client BUILDPACK_URL=https://github.com/hone/heroku-buildpack-static